Skip to content

 Railway-oriented programming with trcks.oop

-Synchronous single-track code with trcks.oop.Wrapper
+Synchronous single-track code for a single value with trcks.oop.Wrapper

 The generic class trcks.oop.Wrapper[T] allows us to chain functions: